 - Monitor the proper pH and temperature of its aquarium whenever you can.

-- Make sure that your betta fish is well fed with proper nutrition.
+- Make sure that your betta fish is well-fed with proper nutrition.

-- Keep your betta fish in its original tank for 2-4 weeks before introducing it to a community tank.
+- Keep your new betta fish in its original tank for 2-4 weeks before introducing it to a community tank.

-- If you wish to add a new tank mate to your betta fish, do your research first.
+- If you wish to add a new tank mate to your pet betta fish, do your research first.